MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-lighthouse/includes/6a-exercise-managing-a-customer.md

-In this exercise, you will apply what you've learned so far to the new customers you have onboarded.
+In this exercise, you'll apply what you've learned so far to the new customers you have onboarded.

 > [!IMPORTANT]
 > Return to the lab environment you have open from the previous exercise, as it contains pre-requisites needed for these scenarios.